maarten-pennings/6502/3eeprom/README.md

  - The current limiting resistors for the (address and data) LEDs are replaced by a [resistor array](https://www.aliexpress.com/item/32345035507.html) to save space
  - The two switches now have a 100nF capacitor parallel to the switch to mitigate debounce effects
- - I removed the two pull-ups for nOE and nWE - I believe the Nano ports are stronger anyhow
+ - I removed the two pull-ups for nOE and nWE - I believe the Nano ports have stronger internal pull-ups anyhow

 ![EEPROM Programmer V2 schematics](eeprom-programmer-74595.png)